 So what can you do to make it a better experience for everyone?

 It starts by having a member referral strategy that uses different tactics your members will appreciate.

 One of the first steps to avoiding falling into that “annoying” category is respecting the time and attention of your members.
 That means creating a campaign that simply isn’t asking for information.

 “You have to make it fun,” said Elisa Pratt during a conversation about her member-exclusive Sidecar course, “Who is your member of 2030?”.
 “You try to get it out of them and in different ways so it doesn't feel like you're turning them into recruiters because they don't want to be recruiters.
 So you just have to get creative with how you ask them and extract the referrals and the contact information.”

+It’s also important to note that the heavy lifting should fall on your staffers and not your members.
 “Referral programs are just that: referral programs,” continued Pratt.
 “Don’t turn (members) into your recruiters, don't turn them into your sales people.
 Just get the names and contact information from them, and then you do the work.”

 Your association could even use this opportunity as a chance to learn more about your existing member base and form deeper connections.
 Asking a series of broader questions like the ones above leaves your existing members at ease and gives you the opportunity to connect with potential new members without making anyone uncomfortable or letting your members feel like they are doing all of the work.

-Everyone wants to know the newest and greatest opportunities to better our professional lives, so getting referrals shouldn’t be a difficult task.
-It relies on the relationship between organization and existing members, and if your members feel you are not appreciating their time and effort, then they will be less likely to cooperate.
+Finally, a member referral campaign relies on the relationship between an organization and existing members.
+And if your members feel you are not appreciating their time and effort, then they will be less likely to cooperate.